 - Know the escape and fire routes in your hotel.
 Know how many doors there are to the exits in case of fire and smoke.

 We hope you can use some our vacation safety tips.
 Bottom line, just use common sense and always remain aware of your surroundings.
 Most travelers that get into trouble could avoid it with just some simple precautions.
 Create your own list of vacation travel tips for each and every adventure.

 Another great site for vacation safety tips is the state department travel advisory.

-Thanks for visiting our Vacation Safety Tips page!
+Thanks for visiting Vacation Safety Tips!